pyOpenSci/python-package-guide/documentation/index.md

 ---
 name: directive-fig
 width: 80%
+alt: Image showing that the MovingPandas GitHub repository community health page with green checks next to each file.
 ---
 GitHub community health looks for a readme file among other elements when it evaluates the community level health of your repository.
 This example is from the [MovingPandas GitHub repo](https://github.com/anitagraser/movingpandas/community) *(screen shot taken Nov 23 2022)*
 ```

-SNYK is another well-known company that keeps tabs on package health.
+[Snyk](https://snyk.io/advisor/python) is another well-known company that keeps tabs on package health.
 Below you can see a similar evaluation of files in the Github repo as a
 measure of community health.